COVID-19 pandemic in Indonesia: Early responses

 Indonesia banned all flights from and to mainland China starting from 5 February 2020.
 The government also stopped giving free visa and visa on arrival for Chinese nationals.
 Those who live or have stayed in mainland China in the previous 14 days were barred from entering or transiting through Indonesia.
 Indonesians were discouraged from travelling to China.

+On 6 March, the government announces 5 main protocols relating to COVID-19, which are health protocols, communication protocols, border control protocols, education institution protocols, and public area and transportation protocols.

 Starting on 8 March, travel restrictions expanded to include Daegu and Gyeongsangbuk-do in South Korea, Lombardy, Veneto and Emilia-Romagna regions of Italy, and Tehran and Qom in Iran.
 Visitors with travel history within these countries but outside the aforementioned regions have to provide a valid health certificate during check-in for all transportation into Indonesia.
 Despite the restriction on travellers from South Korea, Indonesia was still allowing flights from the country.

 The Ministry of Health ordered the installation of thermal scanners for at least 135 airport gates and port docks, and announced that provisioning over 100 hospitals with isolation rooms (to WHO-recommended standards) would begin.
 Starting on 4 March, Jakarta MRT also began scanning the temperature of passengers entering the stations and denying access to those with symptoms of high fever.
 Other public places such as mall and school also began to scan people at all their entrances.

 After the first victim died, the Indonesian government admitted that they had difficulties in detecting incoming imported cases on airports, doing contact tracing and also location history for each case.

 The Indonesian government announced on 4 March that it planned to turn a site on Galang Island, previously used as a refugee camp for Vietnamese asylum seekers into a 1,000-bed medical facility specially equipped to handle the COVID-19 pandemic and other infectious diseases.

 On 13 March, the government designated 132 treatment facilities across Indonesia.
-On 18 March 227 additional hospitals (109 military hospitals, 53 police Hospitals and 65 state-owned enterprises hospitals) were provisioned to cover more patients across the country.
-The government also established the COVID-19 Response Acceleration Task Force.
-Doni Monardo has been appointed to lead this team.
+On the same day, President Jokowi announces Presidential Decree No. 7 Year 2020 on the COVID-19 Response Acceleration Task Force, establishing the task force and appointing then- Chief of BNPB Doni Monardo as its head.
 On the same day, Minister of Home Affairs Tito Karnavian urged all of Indonesia's regional leaders to suspend all non-essential travel to foreign country.

-On 15 March, President Widodo called on all Indonesians to practice what epidemiologists call social distancing to slow the spread of COVID-19 in the country.
+On 15 March, President Jokowi called on all Indonesians to practice what epidemiologists call social distancing to slow the spread of COVID-19 in the country.
 Indonesian tax authorities announced that they would move back the tax reporting deadline to 30 April 2020.